aliasghar892/bank-customer-churn-prediction/README.md

 # bank customer churn prediction

 based on dataset from Kaggle
+given customers data , the task is to predict customer churn. it's a binary classification problem
+**data is imbalanced**